AICordex/AIOfCordex-V.1.01/CONTRIBUTING.md

-# Contributing to Neural Mind
+# Contributing to Sonos Terminal

 ## How to Contribute
 1. Fork the repository.